Dodge Charger (1981)

-The Dodge Charger (L-body) was a subcompact 3-door hatchback/fastback built by Dodge from 1981 to 1987, and based on Chrysler's front-wheel drive L platform.
+The Dodge Charger (L-body) is a subcompact two-door hatchback/fastback built by Dodge from 1981 until 1987.
+It is based on Chrysler's front-wheel drive L platform.
 A companion model, the Plymouth Turismo, was also marketed.

 History

-For 1979, Chrysler brought out sporty versions of the L-body Dodge Omni/Plymouth Horizon called the Dodge Omni 024 and the Plymouth Horizon TC3.
+For the 1979 model year, Chrysler shortened the L-platform of the Dodge Omni/Plymouth Horizon four-door hatchbacks from 99.2 to 96.5 in in wheelbase to make more sporty two-door with a sloping hatchback called the Dodge Omni 024 and the Plymouth Horizon TC3.
 The cars shared a 70 hp 1.7 L Volkswagen inline-four as the only engine.

 In 1981, the Charger nameplate returned as a performance package on the Omni 024.
 Called the Charger 2.2, it cost $399 extra and came with a hood scoop, quarter-window appliques, special gearing, rear spoiler, and "Charger 2.2" tape graphics, as well as the new 84 hp 2.2 L I4 engine that was designed and built by Chrysler.
 A total of 7,306 were built.

 In 1982, the Dodge Charger returned for a second year as the performance option for the 024.
-Nothing was changed from 1981 except for a Pentastar emblem on its hood and the addition of a resonator to the exhaust, since the previous model had no muffler, utilizing the catalytic converter as the sole method of engine noise reduction.
+Nothing was changed from 1981 except for a Pentastar emblem on its hood and adding a resonator to the exhaust since the previous model had no muffler, utilizing the catalytic converter as the sole method of engine noise reduction.
 Production increased to 15,000.

 In 1983, the Volkswagen engine went out of production, so a joint Chrysler/Peugeot 1.6 L engine was used instead.
 The Omni 024 was renamed the Charger.
 The Plymouth Turismo was introduced as a companion entry for 1983, with the TC3 designation now discontinued.
 Carroll Shelby developed a sporty version of the Charger later in the year, the Dodge Shelby Charger.

-The transformation continued in 1984, with quad headlights now differentiating the Charger from its Omni origins, however the Shelby models continued to use the previous years front nose cap/bumper assembly.
+The transformation continued in 1984, with quad headlights now differentiating the Charger from its Omni origins.
+However, the Shelby models continued to use the previous year's front nose cap/bumper assembly.
 The Plymouth Turismo would share the same front end.
 Apart from the badging, both cars were identical.